salarghaffarian/Train-Test-Validation-Dataset-Generation/README.md

 ### Parameters:

-- **Input Image**: is the image whether it is raster or label image for cropping.
+- **Input Image**: is the input large image need to be cropped into small patches.
+It can be whether raster or its label image.
+(The produced results will in the same format as the input image)
 - **Export Folder**: is the directory for saving the generated cropped patches.
 - **Window Size**: is the size of the cropping window which is equal to the size of the generated small patches.
 (X is the patch/cropped images' length in X direction and Y is their length in Y direction.)
 - **Stride**: is the step size of the moving window for generating the patches.
 It can move in different step sizes in X and Y directions.